Application Materials

 2. Research

-Please include any undergraduate research activities, internships, abstracts/publications, or other experiences you may have had to document your preparation for advanced study in Neuroscience.
+Provide a description of the independent research that you have performed to date.
+Include any undergraduate research activities, internships, abstracts/publications, or other experiences you may have had to document your preparation for advanced study in neuroscience.

 3. Graduate Program in Neuroscience

-Please explain your specific interest to the GPN at the University of Minnesota.
+Please explain your specific interest in the GPN at the University of Minnesota.

 Also, please indicate if there are particular faculty members with whom you wish to study, stating the names of the identified faculty and explaining why you want to study with those persons.